Tggl/tggl-doc/docs/sdks/list/node.md

 ```

 ### Async / await
-An single API call evaluating all flags is performed when calling
+A single API call evaluating all flags is performed when calling
 `setContext` or `evalContext`,
 making all subsequent flag checking methods synchronous and extremely fast.